 How to Make Tub Tea

-Filling paper tea filters with a skin soothing ingredients like herbs, salts, spices, essential oils is a lovely way to treat yourself.
-You get to have a heavenly bath, and you won’t be stuck scrubbing up the tub afterward.
+Filling paper tea filters with skin-soothing ingredients like herbs, salts, spices, essential oils is a lovely way to treat yourself.
+They are easy to make and store so you can always have one on hand whenever you want a heavenly bath.
 These tub tea bags also make great gifts if you package them up with a pretty tag.

-I love to use what I grow in my herb garden in natural beauty products.
-Mint, lavender, and flower petals make wonderful additions to a homemade tub tea.
 However, you don’t have to have a garden to make tub teas.
 Many of the ingredients can be picked up at a grocery store or online.
+Bath teas are completely customizable so add whatever scents you enjoy and whichever herbs you think you could benefit from.

 First, you will need some Large Paper Tea Filters.
 I like using paper tea filters because you can pop the whole thing in the compost bin when the bath is finished.
 You could also use muslin bags, which can be emptied out and reused.